krestenkrab/riak_link_index/README.md

 The indexer will handle delete/update of your records as appropriate, and should work fine with `allow_mult` buckets too.
-In fact, it is recommended to enable a `allow_mult=true` on the buckets containing the link objects (company in my example above), otherwise conflicting additions may be lot.
+In fact, it is recommended to enable a `allow_mult=true` on the buckets containing the company objects (company in my example above), otherwise conflicting updates may be lost.

-There are situations, in which concurrency conflicts resulting in a reverse link being deleted are not effectuated.
-We're working to alleviate that, by mirroring the link-information into vmaps stored in the reverse index object.
-More later.
+The indexer also manages conflicting updates to the link objects;
+which is pretty cool.
+Say, at the same time someone deletes some person object, and another process creates a new person object.
+In that case, the index object (in the company bucket) may end up with a conflicting update (i.e. get siblings); which would normally mean that someone has to take action on resolving the conflict.
+To manage this situation, `riak_link_index` stores a [vclock-backed set](src/vset.erl) in the content part of the index object (the company object), which is a set abstraction, which allows automatic merging based on each element in the set having its own vector clock.
+So, if someone adds a link, and someone else deletes a different link, then the result is quite easy to handle.